MarcinMoskala/DeckMarkdown/README.md

 It is a Kotlin Gradle project.
 Import it in IntelliJ and it should be ready to go (supposing that you have Anki Connect installed and Anki started).

+There are a few modes of usage, and they all needs to be started in IntelliJ using run button.
+* Sync - presented in `Sync.kt`, you can sync a folder or a concrete deck.
+A typical way to work with this tool.
+Before you sync for the first time, first use `NodeModels.kt` to add missing node models to your deck.
+* Write notes - presented in `WriteNotes.kt`, you can generate text, html or markdown from your notes.

 Example program presenting existing notes from a deck in `ReadAnki`.
-Program adding or updating notes based on text in `StoreOrUpdateAnki`.
-Remamber to change deck names.

 ### Next steps